On the local Langlands conjectures for disconnected groups: Introduction

 The treatment of rigid inner forms in \S\ref{sec:rigid} requires the blending of the hypercohomology techniques of \cite[A.3]{KS99} and the Galois gerbes of \cite{KalRI}.
 This is done in the first two subsections.
-We the rest of the section consists of slight generalizations of material of \S\ref{sec:pure}, and we allow ourselves to be more brief.
+The rest of the section consists of slight generalizations of material of \S\ref{sec:pure}, and we allow ourselves to be more brief.
 The refined local Langlands conjecture for rigid inner forms is stated in \S\ref{sub:llc_rigid}.

 In \S\ref{sec:change_whit} we discuss how the parameterization of the internal structure of $L$-packets depends on the choice of Whittaker datum.
 This is the disconnected analog of the corresponding results from \cite{KalGen}.
+We introduce the concept of an $A$-admissible Whittaker datum, which is stronger than that of an $A$-stable Whittaker datum.

-In \S\ref{sec:comp} we discuss how the conjectures change when we change the component group of the disconnected group.
+In \S\ref{sec:change_comp} we discuss how the conjectures change when we change the component group of the disconnected group.
 The simplest possible change is passing to a subgroup of the component group.
 It is discussed in \S\ref{sub:comp_rest}.
 In \S\ref{sub:comp_coset} we discuss how the conjectures for disconnected groups can be related to those for connected groups and twisted endoscopy.
-This clarifies the information that the disconnected case caries beyond the connected case and the twisted case.
-There is an operation dual to restriction, which may be called induction.
+This clarifies the information that the disconnected case caries beyond the twisted case.
+In \S\ref{sub:ind} we study an operation dual to restriction, which may be called induction.
 If $G$ is a connected reductive group on which a finite group of automorphisms $A$ operates, and $B$ is a group containing $A$, one can form the connected reductive group $H=\tx{Ind}_A^B G$, on which $B$ operates.
-We discuss in \S\ref{sub:ind} how the conjectures for inner forms of $G \rtimes A$ imply those for inner forms of $H \rtimes B$.
+We discuss how the conjectures for inner forms of $G \rtimes A$ imply those for inner forms of $H \rtimes B$.
 The discussion here is elementary, but unfortunately rather long and technical.
 We have included it because the process of induction appears quite often in applications.